glasgowm148/ergonaut-handbook/Guides/tip-bot.md

 | Erg    | 0.1    |
 | Kushti | 100    |

 8. You are good to go!
-In one of the subreddits where u/ErgoTipperBot is activated write a comment to the person you want to tip with:
+In one of the subreddits where u/ErgoTipperBot is activated write a comment to the person you want to tip with the following command (without the brackets):
-!tip <amount> <token> <any remaining text will be stored in the transaction database so you can both view it later>
+`!tip <amount> <token> <any remaining text will be stored in the transaction database so you can both view it later>`

 **Commands**

 - In comments:
-    - !tiphelp: Show this message
+    - `!tiphelp`: Show this message
-    - !tip <amount> <token> <any remaining text will be stored in the transaction database so you can both view it later>: tip the person you reply to
+    - `!tip <amount> <token> <any remaining text will be stored in the transaction database so you can both view it later>:` tip the person you reply to
 - In PM:
     - [!start](https://www.reddit.com/message/compose/?to=ErgoTipperBot&subject=BotTalk&message=!start): Initialize a tip wallet
     - [!changepw <currentPassword> <newPassword>](https://www.reddit.com/message/compose/?to=ErgoTipperBot&subject=BotTalk&message=!changepw%20%3CcurrentPassword%3E%20%3CnewPassword%3E): Change tip wallet pw